-The spreadsheet lists three optional services.
-For Impala, allocate at least 16 GB for the daemon.
-HBase RegionServer requires 12-16 GB of memory.
-Solr Server requires a minimum of 1 GB of memory.
+The spreadsheet lists several optional services:

+- Impala daemon requires at least 16 GB for the daemon. - HBase Region Servers requires 12-16 GB of memory. - Solr server requires a minimum of 1 GB of memory. - Kudu Tablet server requires a minimum of 1 GB of memory.